weijian-zhu/measure.js/README.md

 ## How to use

-1. Move your mouse cursor to an element, and press <kbd>Alt</kbd> on Windows or <kbd>⌥ Option</kbd> on a Mac.
+1. Move your mouse cursor to an element, and press <kbd>Alt</kbd> on Windows or <kbd>⌥ Option</kbd> on a Mac，will displays the cssViewer panel for the selected element.

 2. Move the mouse cursor to another element and the measurement results will be displayed.

-3. You can click on the color palette to select the color, or you can Enter the color value and press <kbd>Enter</kbd> to make it work
+3. In the cssViewer panel, you can Enter a color value (rGBA/hexadecimal format is supported) and press <kbd>Enter</kbd> for it to take effect

+4. Click on the color block area in the cssViewer panel to switch the color values between rgba and hexadecimal

 ## Special operation